 Dress for Warmth | Beat Fall Temperatures with Moon Shine Camo

-Fall is surely upon us.
+Fall is here.
 The leaves have almost completely turned, and cold fronts have begun working their way out of the North, reminding us of the short days and much colder nights to come.
 It’s important, especially if you have young children, to understand how cold weather clothing works to contain body heat and how you can maximize the effectiveness of your outdoor clothing depending on the weather conditions on a given day.

 “It’s not the heat.
 It’s the humidity that’ll kill ya.”
 This popular movie quote made by John Candy in Cool Runnings, while comical, does have some truth to it.
 Cold temperatures alone are bearable and can be remedied by a light base layer and a jacket to contain your body heat.
-Humidity on the other hand, adds a new element to the weather conditions that a base layer and a jacket simply can’t protect against.
+Humidity, on the other hand, adds a new element to the weather conditions that a base layer and a jacket simply can’t protect against.

 Different people produce and retain heat differently.
 Try this layering system for yourself and adjust for your comfort.
-What matters most is that you are protected from the elements and can do what you love to do during the fall months warm and dry.
+What matters most is that you are protected from the elements and can do what you love to do during the fall and winter months warm and dry.